parsiya/parsiya.net/content/post/2018-01-29-virtualbox-sav-file-format.markdown

 For some reason CyberChef does not show the correct CRC-32 checksum while other online calculators do.
 Some info might be lost when convert hex bytes to chars and calculating the checksum.

 ### Flags
-In short, flag is `01` if it's' a live save state (which was in our case) and `00` if the stream is checksummed up to the footer (not sure what this flag value is used for).
+In short, flag is `01` if it's a live save state (which was in our case) and `00` if the stream is checksummed up to the footer (not sure what this flag value is used for).

 Flags are defined as follows: